dgutierrez-job/Advent-of-code/README.md

 # Advent-of-code
-excersices of advent of code
+exercises of advent of code